edwhite12/learning-resources/docs/VocabAcronyms2020.md

 __CUAHSI__: The Consortium of Universities for the Advancement of Hydrologic Science, Inc. is a 501(c) 3 research organization representing more than 100 U.S. universities and international water science-related organizations.
 In addition to HydroShare NSF PI and community support, CUAHSI will maintain, develop and support HydroShare infrastructure and users.

+__CUAHSI_VU__: CUAHSI Virtual University - an online, three-module collaborative learning platform for graduate students who attend a university that is a member of CUAHSI.

 __XSEDE__: The Extreme Science and Engineering Discovery Environment (XSEDE) is a single virtual system that scientists can use to interactively share computing resources, data and expertise.

 __CyberGIS__  - a center at the University of Illinois at Urbana-Champaign for Advanced Digital and Spatial Studies.
 They support big geospatial data solutions in many areas of scholarship, ranging from engineering and science to the humanities.